ml-tooling/ml-workspace/README.md

     </tr>
     <tr>
         <td>SHUTDOWN_INACTIVE_KERNELS</td>
         <td>Automatically shutdown inactive kernels after a given timeout (to cleanup memory or gpu resources).
-Value can be either a timeout in seconds or set to `True` with a default value of 48h.</td>
+Value can be either a timeout in seconds or set to `true` with a default value of 48h.</td>
-        <td></td>
+        <td>false</td>
     </tr>
     <tr>
         <td>NOTEBOOK_ARGS</td>